-You will also have a special 3D MRI scan of the brain to give us a detailed view of the metastases.
+You will also have a special 3D MRI scan of the brain to give us a detailed view of the area for treatment.
 This scan is performed using an injection of contrast (gadolinium) and helps us to plan your treatment.